ropensci/roweb3/content/blog/2025-06-05-mentors-2025/index.en.md

 I am Pablo Tiscornia, BA in Sociology, born in Argentina and currently living in Mexico.
 I work as a data scientist at C40 Cities, a global organization that drives urban climate action, and I run Estación R, a school specialized in R training and data analysis in Latin America.

 I am very happy to be able to participate as a mentor in this edition of the program.
-I decided to apply because communities of practice have played a key role in my personal and professional growth, and I see in this space a great opportunity to give back some of the much I received throughout my career.
+I decided to apply because communities of practice have played a key role in my personal and professional growth, and I see in this space a great opportunity to give back some of what I received throughout my career.
 I strongly believe in the importance of continuing to create and sustain communities that promote the inclusion of new people in the world of programming.

 From the Program I hope to learn from the vast knowledge and experience of my colleagues, as well as contribute my perspective and background.
 I am especially excited about the possibility of establishing connections with professionals from different areas to expand our horizons and strengthen the positive impact that R and its community can have in solving current problems and challenges.